 Mr. Mario from Preonzo will necessarily act in some way.
 Either he will reduce the price of his strawberries, or he will try to decommoditize them.

-In order to do so, quality brand is an excellent tool.
+In order to do so, a quality brand is an excellent tool.

 Let’s see what a brand is.
 A brand is all over the place (Corriere del Ticino), it touches your intimate parts and you don’t complain (Cotonella), it is inside yourself (Marlboro), you wear it (Armani), you give it all your personal data and your passwords (Visa).